Investing in T-bills

 Depending on when the deduction is done from your CPF account, you might lose up to two months of CPF interest.
 Taking that into account, these are the cut-off yields for T-bills that will result in a higher return than that of CPF-OA and SA yields.

-Do note that agent banks charge a one-time fee of S$2.50 for each transaction and a quarterly S$2 service fee per counter as well.
+Do note that agent banks charge a one-time fee of $2.50 + GST for each transaction using CPF-OA funds and a quarterly $2 service fee per counter as well.
+There are no charges for application with CPF-SA funds.

 When you are ready to start, you can invest in T-bills under the CPF Investment Scheme (CPFIS) with your CPF-OA and CPF-SA funds if you: